hwanggu-corgi/hwanggu-log/update.md

          - 여보♥♥, 요기 우리 링크♥♥♥♥
             - https://cana.ca/

-3. Corgi working on learning Vue.js♥♥ #12
+3. Corgi working on learning Vue.js♥♥ #13
-    - Corgi learning about how vue.js works♥♥ #11
+    - Corgi learning about how vue.js works♥♥ #12
+        - Corgi learning about `Single File Components`♥♥
         - Corgi completed learning about `Child-Parent Communication with events`♥♥
         - Corgi completed learning about `Component props`♥♥
         - Corgi completed learning about `Your first component`♥♥